Travelling light: how to relieve any lingering worries about your next journey

 Earlier in 2019, it was reported that over one in three people worry about things going wrong on the first day of their holiday.
 The concept of travelling abroad is also one of the most common triggers of a panic attack amongst anxiety-sufferers.
 Evidently, travelling can cause unnecessary stress.
-This shouldn’t be the case, however, since holidays give us the chance to relax and unwind, explore the world, and make life-lasting memories.
+However, this shouldn’t be the case since holidays give us the chance to relax and unwind, explore the world, and make life-lasting memories.

 Holiday worries need to be prevented and managed; here are our suggestions for relieving those lingering worries about your next journey abroad.